techfolios/template-old/essays/ESLintReflect.md

+---

+layout: essay

+type: essay

+title: made flint out of eslint print during my stint

+date: 2021-09-23

+labels:

+  - Coding Standards

+  - ESLint

+---

-﻿Many people think of “coding standards” in a trivial way—i.e. minutae such as how many spaces to indent, or whether you place the close-curly-brace on a new line by itself.
+Many people think of “coding standards” in a trivial way—i.e. minutae such as how many spaces to indent, or whether you place the close-curly-brace on a new line by itself.

 I, on the other hand, think that if you can only implement one software engineering technique to improve quality, it should be coding standards.
 Indeed, I believe some coding standards can actually help you learn a programming language.
 Do you agree?